-Objective-C was a widely used programming language before 2014 when Swift was released.
+Objective-C was a widely-used programming language before 2014 when Swift was released.
 Sad, but true, now it is going nowhere, and specialists predict it would not receive any significant updates.
 The reason is simple: Swift language already includes all solutions that Objective-C has.
-Plus, numerous advancement that Objective-C lacks.
+Plus, numerous advancements that Objective-C lacks.
 Though Objective-C might borrow some of the Swifts’ new features, it would never be that edge cutting.

 Another weakness Objective-C has is the level of its security.
 As mentioned, Swift is considered much safer.
 And since data protection is a number one concern most users have, developers cannot ignore that too.

 On top of that, unlike with Swift, it’s impossible to develop an app interactively with Objective-C. This is a great disadvantage for every software engineer and it can influence the development process rather negatively.